-The two-year core medical training (CMT) programme delivers training based upon the JRCPTB CMT curriculum, with rotations involving both district general hospital and teaching hospital placements.
+The three-year internal medicine training (IMT) programme delivers training based upon the JRCPTB CMT curriculum, with rotations involving both district general hospital and teaching hospital placements.

 The programmes contain a mix of placements in a wide variety of specialties.
 All offer all of the training opportunities required to meet all of the competencies required to complete the IM Stage 1 curriculum.

 You will be able to preference individual programmes with the breakdown of all specialties included.

 North and East

-The Core Medical Training (North and East Yorkshire) programme accommodates about 90 CMTs and the trainees are expected to rotate through hospitals in Hull, York, Harrogate, Scarborough, Scunthorpe and Grimsby.
+The Internal Medicine Training (North and East Yorkshire) programme accommodates about 90 CMTs and the trainees are expected to rotate through hospitals in Hull, York, Harrogate, Scarborough, Scunthorpe and Grimsby.
 Current arrangements are for trainees to spend one year in Hull or York Hospitals and one year in one of the other hospitals.

 The following medical specialties are potentially available:

 Acute Medicine, Medicine for Care of the Elderly, Cardiology, Gastroenterology, Renal Medicine, Respiratory Medicine, Diabetes and Endocrinology, Hematology and Oncology, Rheumatology, Neurology / Stroke Medicine / Rehab Medicine, Infectious Disease Medicine, Intensive care Medicine.